 Here’s a list of famous monuments/buildings associated with the Indian freedom struggle.

-Built in 1800, the Residency became the stage for the most dramatic events of the 1857 First War of Independence, the Siege of Lucknow, a 147-day siege that claimed the lives of thousands.
+Built in 1800, the Residency became a stage for the most dramatic events of the 1857’s First War of Independence, the Siege of Lucknow, a 147-day siege that claimed the lives of thousands.
 The compound has been left as it was at the time of the final relief and the walls are still pockmarked from bullets and cannon balls.